-Since the constrained activity often describes consequences that relate to subjects' body and its interactions with the objects of the environment, these consequences have a strong impact on the subjects' actions and behavior.
-Furthermore, constrained activity usually concerns situations that occur with reasonable frequency, or that are critical for the subjects' survival.
-As we have seen, when we take the approach of psychology, constraints do not predict a sure occurrence of constrained activity, and the occurrence of the constrained activity may fail.
-When the subject is aware of the failure112, he can:
+The constrained activity often describes consequences that relate to subjects' body and to its interactions with the physical objects of the environment.
+These consequences have a strong impact on the subjects' actions and behavior because constrained activity usually concerns situations that occur with reasonable frequency, or that are critical for the subjects' survival.
+We have seen that, when we take the approach of psychology, constraints do not predict a sure occurrence of constrained activity, and the occurrence of the constrained activity may fail.
+When subjects are aware of the failure99, they can:

-- add new conditioning elements, and then use a more extended scheme of constraints: that is, the subject require a richer and more articulated pattern of conditions to expect the occurrence of a fact113; - cease to consider a mental activity as being predictive of another, and the modified scheme again describes the new constraint; - decide not to pursue the mental activity that h has just carried out, and to substitute it with a mental activity from which the occurred consequences can follow; for instance, persons usually cease to consider something as being nearer to them than another thing, when further tests do not confirm the result of their perception, and they often exchange the categorization of the two things.
+- add new conditioning elements, and then use a more extended scheme of constraints: that is, the subjects require a richer and more articulated pattern of conditions to expect the occurrence of a fact100; - cease to consider a mental activity as being predictive of another, and consequently modify the scheme of constraints; - decide not to pursue the mental activity that was just carried out, and substitute it with a mental activity from which the occurred consequences can follow (for instance, persons usually cease to consider something as being nearer to them than another thing, when further tests do not confirm the result of their perception, and they exchange the categorization of the two things).